________________________________________________________________

 your will be done,

-it is in heaven.
+on earth as it is in heaven.

 11 Give us this day our daily bread,